ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ### makeBBA.py

-This program reads all .pbn files from the /pbn folder and creates command file for running BBA.exe for each file.
+This program reads all .pbn files from the /pbn folder and creates a DOS command file for running BBA.exe.
 The BBA archive file is created in the /bba directory.
 It's in .pbn format.

 Switch to the py folder and enter the following:

-    python3 makeBBA.py > ../makeBBA.cmd
+    python3 makeBBA.py

-Then go to Window's Command Prompt, switch to the PBS root directory and enter:

-    makeBBA.cmd

-This one runs a while (currently about 30 minutes for 195 scenarios).
-Alternatively, you can copy a single line from the makeBBA.cmd file and run it by itself.
+This will create makeBBA.cmd.  **CAUTION** -- read the rest of this.

+The code appends to the archive file if it already exists; so, we need to delete the file first.  makeBBA.cmd has two DOS commands for each scenario.
+One is to delete the existing archive file, and the other to create a new one.

+The normal use case is to update the bba files for a few scenarios -- Open makeBBA.cmd in a text editor, select the ones you want to update and copy/paste the code to a DOS command prompt OR to a small someBBA.cmd file.

+These pbn files are large.
+Creating/updating all of these files at once will cause an issue with GitHub.
+I recommend doing about 40 at a time -- copy/paste 40, run someBBA.cmd, sync 40, and repeat.

 ### bbaSummary.py